• Skip to primary navigation

 • Put the peels in a heavy pot.
 NOTE: If you prefer a less bitter marmalade, use half the amount of peels.

 • Peel the remaining mandarins, discard the pith, and put all the peels in the pot (if using).
+Keep the peels as intact as possible when boiling, and gently scrape off any remaining pith before chopping.

 • Chop the fruit into small pieces, removing any seeds.
 If you don't like chunky pieces of fruit in the marmalade, you can put the fruit in a food processor and pulse until smooth.